penrose/penrose/packages/docs-site/docs/bloom/getting_started.md

 ### Creating a component

-At this point you'll probably want to remove all of the template nonsense from your directory:
+At this point you'll probably want to remove all the template nonsense from your directory:

 (please make sure you're in the root of your project directory before running this command!)